-For a 1 runway airbase (example 18/36) we therefore have a total of 20 points:

-10 points for runway 18 and 10 points for runway 36.
+For a 1 runway airbase (example 18/36) there are a total of 20 reference points: 10 points for runway 18 and 10 points for runway 36.

 ATC will guide aircraft to the relevant 10 reference points according to which runway is active for landing.